Kohi Mero: Plot

-friend who chooses ambition over friendship.
-Years later, at a fateful time in their lives, he realizes that he has to choose again, between keeping his friendship and going after the love of his life.
+Kohi Mero is a story following four friends Abhi, Ashna, Prayash, and Dibya, who navigate love and friendship.
+Ashna and Prayash are separated by circumstance from Abhi, who prioritizes his ambition over their friendship.
+Years later, Abhi faces a choice between maintaining his friendship and pursuing a romantic relationship.

 Similarly, Ashna faces the choice between being true to herself and doing right by her family and society.
 Love demands sacrifice, they all learn: the bigger the sacrifice, the sweeter the reward, sometimes as freedom, and sometimes as the knowledge that the person you love has gained everything you'd wish for them.

 "Kohi Mero" is a story about the search for that special person and the special sacrifice it takes for us to show our love for each other.